LuisCusihuaman/relevo-static-poc/docs/DATABASE.md

 ## 1\.
 Data Relationship Diagram (DRD)

-The following diagram has been updated to include new entities for `ROLES` and `NOTIFICATIONS` and illustrates the complete set of relationships within the database.
+The following diagram has been updated to reflect that chat messages are now directly related to a patient.

 ```
 erDiagram